heikela/react-redux-immutable-trial/README.md

 and one where the public interface of immutable list is used (losing track of structural sharing between updated versions of the list).
-Both are measured in the scenario where all items in the time series remain in view, as well as in a scrolling scenario where only the latest 1000 items remain in view.
+Both are measured in the scenario where all items in the time series remain in view, as well as in a scrolling scenario where only the latest 1000 items remain in view.*

-![using the public interface, javascript work dominates](results/small-count.png) Figure 5.
-Using the public interface of Immutable.List, the javascript work grows quickly and dominates paint and render work for a low number of items.
+![using the public interface, javascript work dominates](results/small-count.png) *Figure 5.
+Using the public interface of Immutable.List, the javascript work grows quickly and dominates paint and render work for a low number of items.*

-![using the internal structure, native browser work domintates](results/large-count.png) Figure 6.
-Using the internal structure of Immutable.List, the javascript work remains manageable, but browser native paint and render work grow when the number of items grows large.
+![using the internal structure, native browser work domintates](results/large-count.png) *Figure 6.
+Using the internal structure of Immutable.List, the javascript work remains manageable, but browser native paint and render work grow when the number of items grows large.*

-![using the internal structure, native browser work domintates](results/large-count-limited-view.png) Figure 7.
-When only a small number of items in a large time series remain in view, the render workload remains low in addition to the javascript workload, but paint work still starts to slow things down.
+![using the internal structure, native browser work domintates](results/large-count-limited-view.png) *Figure 7.
+When only a small number of items in a large time series remain in view, the paint workload remains low in addition to the javascript workload, but render work still starts to slow things down.*

 ## Instructions